tranquilit/pltis_djoin/README.md

 ### MPL/GPL/LGPL Three-License

-The framework is licensed under a disjunctive three-license giving you the choice of one of the three following sets of free software/open source licensing terms:
+The project is licensed under a disjunctive three-license giving you the choice of one of the three following sets of free software/open source licensing terms:
 - Mozilla Public License, version 1.1 or later;
 - GNU General Public License, version 2.0 or later;
 - GNU Lesser General Public License, version 2.1 or later.